1. What is medullary breast cancer?

 Medullary breast cancer is less likely to spread to the lymph nodes (glands) under the arm than other types of breast cancer.

-However, your treatment team will want to check if any of the lymph nodes under the arm contain cancer cells.
+Your treatment team will still want to check if any of the lymph nodes under the arm contain cancer cells.
 This, along with other information about your breast cancer, helps them decide whether you will benefit from any additional treatment after surgery.

 To do this, your surgeon is likely to recommend an operation to remove either some of the lymph nodes (a sentinel lymph node biopsy or sample) or all of them (a lymph node clearance).

-After surgery, you may need other treatment and this can include:
+After surgery, you may need other treatments.
+These can include:

-The aim of these treatments is to reduce the risk of breast cancer returning in the same breast or developing in the opposite breast, or spreading somewhere else in the body.
+These treatments aim to reduce the risk of breast cancer returning in the same breast or spreading somewhere else in the body.

 Some of these treatments may be given before surgery.
 This is known as neo-adjuvant or primary treatment.